-The Westside Avenue Action Plan, which is in its second phase, is a study to develop short-term transportation and safety improvement recommendations and a long-range livable, walkable, economic vision for the 1.5 miles of US 24 Business West (W. Colorado and Manitou avenues between N. 31st Street and the US 24 interchange).
-This plan will lead to the construction of roadway and safety improvements in this area.
-Pikes Peak Rural Transportation Authority tax revenues, which will be available sometime after January 2015, will provide much of the construction funding.
+The Westside Avenue Action Plan is a collaborative community effort to develop short-term transportation and safety improvement recommendations and a long-range livable, walkable, economic vision for the 1.5 miles of US 24 Business West (W. Colorado and Manitou avenues between N. 31st Street and the US 24 interchange).
+The plan will lead to the construction of roadway and safety improvements in this area.
+Pikes Peak Rural Transportation Authority tax revenues, which will be funded through the voter-approved extension of the Pikes Peak Rural Transportation Authority.

 This vital link between the national historic districts of Old Colorado City in Colorado Springs and Manitou Springs is in need of revitalization if it is to be a viable connection between these two vibrant and popular destinations.
-The Westside Avenue Action Plan is the first step toward infrastructure improvements to address safety and efficient travel in the corridor.
-These improvements will set the stage for economic revitalization and other future corridor enhancements and positively contribute to the region’s economic vitality.
+The Westside Avenue Action Plan is the first step toward much needed infrastructure improvements to address safety and efficient travel in the corridor.
+These improvements will set the stage for economic revitalization and other future corridor enhancements and positively contribute to the region's economic vitality.